patriksvensson/jinn/README.md

 # Jinn

-An experiment to build a flexible, POSIX compliant, AOT friendly, command line parser to later be used as the base for `Spectre.Console.Cli`.
+An experiment to build a minimal, performant, AOT compliant, command line parser to later be used as the base for Spectre.Console.Cli

-Very much inspired by `System.CommandLine`.
+Based on and inspired by the fantastic `System.CommandLine`.

 > [!NOTE]
-> Not usable at all in the current state :)
+> Not at all usable in the current state

 ## Building